eduvo/s3log/README.md

 S3log script is intended to transform this logging in a unified logfile wherever you need it, removing the logfiles from the logging bucket when they are downloaded.

 It's designed to run on debian/ubuntu servers but should work on any linux server, and it also work on mac osx.
+It works with ruby 1.9 and 2.0 (but not 1.8).

 (work in progress, not ready for use yet).